 Flightscope recommends that Mevo Plus sits 7 feet (2.1 meters) behind the tee, though it is also recommended that you move it closer to the tee as you move down from a driver to a wedge, the tee to Mevo Plus distance comes down to 4ft for your shortest clubs.

 Mevo Plus works by monitoring how the ball flies.
 FlightScope recommends a minimum of 8 feet (2.7 meters) from tee to screen or net.
 You may find that accuracy is increased if you have a little more space however, as the ball will have more space to fly and Mevo Plus will have more time to record data.

 What is the total room length needed for Mevo Plus indoors?

 The minimum room length requirements for the Mevo Plus is 15-16 feet in ‘Short Indoor Mode’ (see below).

-In a similar manner to using Trackman indoors, you will find that 20-22 feet (6.1-6.7 meters) is the optimum total room length for Mevo Plus’ regular indoor mode.
+20-22 feet (6.1-6.7 meters) is the optimum total room length for Mevo Plus’ regular indoor mode.
 This will maximise comfort and accuracy with all clubs.
 This would be split into 13ft tee to screen and 7-9ft tee to Mevo Plus.